-2000 to 2019 employment level
+2000 to 2020 employment level

-Employment grew in absolute numbers for the majority of industries between 2000 and 2019.
+Employment grew in absolute numbers for most industries between 2000 and 2020.
 The main exceptions being the Agriculture, Manufacturing, and Information Media and Telecommunications industries, which saw a decline in their workforce over this period.